 XJDIC requires the EDICT and KANJIDIC dictionaries.
 They are not included in the ZIP file because they are constantly being updated.

-Both dictionaries can be downloaded (gzipped) from the Monash University FTP server (there are direct links below).
-As these dictionaries are frequently modified, I have also provided static versions which have been tested thoroughly with XJDIC (in the event that a change to the latest dictionaries breaks something).
+The latest versions of both dictionaries can be downloaded (in gzipped format) via the links below.
+As these dictionaries are frequently modified, I have also provided static versions (dating from 2006) which have been tested thoroughly with XJDIC.

 If you will only be running the XJDIC client to connect to a remote XJDIC server, then you don't need the dictionaries locally (but they must be installed on the server).